Natallia-Sukharava/project_wiki-app/README.md

 GET    /api/workspaces/:id          get workspace by id GET    /api/workspaces/:id/articles list articles inside a workspace

+### Article versioning

+Articles support version control.
+Each time an article is updated, the previous state is saved as a new immutable version.
+Old versions are accessible in read-only mode via a dedicated API endpoint.

 ### Data storage

 All data is stored in a PostgreSQL database using Sequelize models and migrations.
 Tables created by migrations:
 Articles
+ArticleVersions
 Workspaces

 ### Frontend